History of Knott's Berry Farm: Independence Hall

 All visitors to Buena Park are encouraged to enjoy complimentary admission to this patriotic attraction – re-created brick-for-brick on the east property in 1966.
 Independence Hall continues to feature an audio presentation, with speakers located at appropriate tables, which recalls the debate which led to the United States Declaration of Independence, and is frequented by "Adventures in Education" student groups.
 Displays have included a replica of the Liberty Bell and a replica of the original Star Spangled Banner Flag which flew over Fort McHenry through a British attack during the War of 1812, which influenced Francis Scott Key to pen the poem that became the National Anthem of the United States.
-This replica of Philadelphia's Independence Hall was so accurately re-created that it was used in the 2004 film National Treasure, and the blueprints of the replica were requested to reference during the restoration of the original Independence Hall in Philadelphia, Pennsylvania.
+This replica of Independence Hall in Philadelphia was so accurately re-created that it was used in the 2004 film National Treasure, and the blueprints of the replica were requested to reference during the restoration of the original Independence Hall in Philadelphia.

 By 1967, the property, with access from all directions, became very attractive to locals and visitors from near and far.